ClanCats/Container/docs/01__Introduction/05_Core_Concepts.md

 }
 ```

-The `Logger` above would already classify as a service, it only serves one purpose and that is to take in log messages and do something with them.
-To be more precise it will append them into a fix defined file.
+The `Logger` above would already classifies as a service, it only serves one purpose and that is to take in log messages and do something with them.
+To be more specific it will append them into a fix defined file.

-But wait what do you do when you want to just print out the log messages at some occasion?
+But wait.
+What do you do when you just want to print out the log messages at any occasion?
 Well you could take in another parameter something like `public function log(string $message, bool $printMessage) : void` but that just doesnt feel right..
 I mean what if you want to add another option to send the message via UDP?

 To solve this in a DI manner we need to make the `Logger` class more stupid: